zipleen/BSOculusMREnabler/README.md

 This is an attempt to add that support back into Beat Saber!

+If you're not using MR, please move the .dll away from your folder.
+CameraPlus and CustomAvatar might create some sort of unexpected results, it's probably better to move them somewhere else.

 Quick instructions: you'll require the usual mrc.config and launch Beat Saber with `-load_mrc_config`

+Tested on Beat Saber 0.10.2p1

 # How to use:

 ## Oculus Camera Tool
 - First you need to setup your camera with Oculus camera tool, you should find it somewhere around "C:\Program Files\Oculus\Support\oculus-diagnostics\CameraCalibrationTool\CameraTool.exe"
 - Run it and calibrate your camera.
-In the end click the button that says "Save Camera to OVRServer"
+In the end click the button that says `Save Camera to OVRServer`
 - If you're lost, follow the Oculus guide: https://support.oculus.com/guides/rift/latest/concepts/mr-camera/
 - You'll need to do this on every reboot.

 ## Choose how to run Beat Saber:

 ### 1. command line parameter
-- Run BeatSaber.exe with "-directcomposition" or "-externalcomposition"
+- Run BeatSaber.exe with `-directcomposition` or `-externalcomposition`

 ### 2. Use a mrc.config file
+- Run BeatSaber.exe with `-load_mrc_config`
 - You can also use a mrc.config file which can override some of the settings set by the OVRServer.
-Save this info inside Beat Saber_Data folder.
-For default Oculus it should be something inside "D:\Oculus Apps\Software\hyperbolic-magnetism-beat-saber\Beat Saber_Data"
+Save this file inside "Beat Saber_Data" folder, which should be somewhere around ":\Oculus Apps\Software\hyperbolic-magnetism-beat-saber\Beat Saber_Data"

 Here's an example mrc.config file that you can use
 ```
 {